Using Object Mount with Avid Media Composer

 Summary

-Avid Media Composer can work effectively with Object Mount when media is linked (not imported) and cache settings are optimised.
+Avid Media Composer can work effectively with Object Mount when media is properly organized and cache settings are optimized.
 Local project files, proxy workflows, and sensible mount paths all contribute to a faster, more reliable experience.

 For help tuning your Avid workflow with Object Mount, contact our support team — we’re happy to assist.